StarlynnCare

 How we rate facilities

-Every number on StarlynnCare comes directly from California state inspection records.
+Every number on StarlynnCare comes directly from official state inspection records.
 We do not invent data, accept paid placements, or produce a single letter grade.
 Instead, we show four independent signals and let families weigh them.

 Primary data sources